A. CPD is usually closely related to revalidation of the practitioner’s right to remain registered and legally engaged in their profession.

 A. There are two answers depending on whether you are asking about the Foundation course or the clinical training.

 For the Foundation course you are required to attend for 10 Saturdays between 10am and 6.30pm.
 There is also an Induction session of 4 hours before the course starts.
 Teachers have been told that they can expect you to read up to four papers or book chapters for each weekend plus any extra time for reading beyond that which has been prescribed.
-There are also three tutorials which will be arranged between you and your tutor outside the formal teaching time (you could meet more than three times but you would have to pay the agreed standard rate for any extra ones).
+There are also six compulsory tutorials which will be arranged between you and your tutor outside the formal teaching time (you could meet more than six times but you would have to pay the agreed standard rate for any extra ones).
 You will also have to allow time for your weekly personal therapy, including travel time.
 If you plan to do the final assessment essay, you will need to set aside time for reading and writing.

 For the clinical training the time demands will obviously be greater.
 These will include: